 Under this principle, a committee may wish to consider how it addresses essential differences in markets around the world, that is, factors that are not expected to change over time, such as imbedded technological infrastructures, climatic, geographical or anthropological differences.

-Additional practical guidance for committee leaders and delegates/experts may be found in the ISO/TMB's Global Relevance Implementation Guidance document.
+Additional practical guidance for committee leaders and delegates/Experts may be found in the ISO/TMB's Global Relevance Implementation Guidance document.

 SM.3.6 Committees can only ensure the global relevance of the International Standards they produce if they are aware of all the factors that may affect a particular standard's global relevance.

-Additional practical guidance for committee leaders and delegates/experts may be found in the ISO/TMB's Global Relevance Implementation Guidance document.
+Additional practical guidance for committee leaders and delegates/Experts may be found in the ISO/TMB's Global Relevance Implementation Guidance document.

 Annex SN Currently blank — placeholder for new annexes